 📍 Castle of Light Library 📸 - National Library of Latvia; an impresive modern bldg shaped like a torch-topped

-mountain with "the People's Bookshelf", exhibitions on the history of paper & bookmaking plus rooftop patio
+glass mountain with "the People's Bookshelf", exhibitions on the history of paper & bookmaking plus roof patio

 📍 Robert's Books - quirky used bookstore tucked in a courtyard, focused on English-language books, that doubles as a